HAI Postdoc Fellow

 Stanford University, Institute for Human-Centered Artificial Intelligence (HAI), CA, USA

 I am a postdoc fellow at Stanford University's Institute for Human-Centered Artificial Intelligence (HAI).
-I completed my PhD in Computer Science at Dartmouth College where I worked under the supervision of Prof. Andrew T. Campbell in the amazing HealthX lab (prev: DartNets lab).
-My research interests span the field of ubiquitous computing and applied machine learning, particularly focussing on the use of passive and mobile sensing in conjunction with AI to assess health and wellbeing of individuals.
-I'm also interested in understanding and modeling human behavior based on passive sensing data (such as those collected from mobile phones, wearables and other ubiquitous technologies).
+I earned my PhD in Computer Science from Dartmouth College where I worked under the supervision of Prof. Andrew T. Campbell in the amazing HealthX lab (prev: DartNets lab).

 Stanford University, Institute for Human-Centered Artificial Intelligence (HAI), CA, USA